Chainlink-hackathon/omnia/README.md

 #### c.
 Smart Contract

-> 1. ***Client structure***: Depending on the state and the amount of money deposited by the person, 0 means no insurance payment and 1 means no
+> 1. ***Client structure***: Depending on the state and the amount of money deposited by the person, 0 means not insurance payment target and 1 means
-> insurance payment.
+> insurance payment target
 > ```js
 > struct Client {
 >        uint status; // not tartget = 0, target = 1